imprisonedMindz/password_checker/README.md

 # Password Checker

-This is a simple Python script that makes a call to the https://haveibeenpwned.com/ API which is basically like one big databased of leaked passwords and checks via sha encryption if the passed password paramter has ever been leaked.
+This is a simple Python script that makes a call to the https://haveibeenpwned.com/ API which is basically like one big databased of leaked passwords and checks via sha encryption if the password paramter has ever been leaked.

 ## How does it work: